Ministry Apprenticeships

 Jesus said to his disciples:

-“The harvest is plentiful but the workers are few.
+The harvest is plentiful but the workers are few.
 Ask the Lord of the harvest, therefore, to send out workers into his harvest field.”
 Matthew 9:37-38

 This initiative arose from reflection on that situation – it proposes a partnership between churches that under God might see a substantial growth in the number of churches offering ministry training apprenticeships within New Zealand.
 We propose growing a fellowship of trainers who commit to coming with their trainees several times a year for combined input.
-At these gatherings, they meet with others who share this vision – with the purpose of encouragement and biblical formation.
+At these gatherings they meet with

-Our vision is for church-based ministry training to flourish, supported by national gatherings – intensive training days for trainees and their trainers – sharpening one another.
+Our vision is for church based ministry training to flourish, supported by national gatherings – intensive training days for trainees and their trainers – sharpening one another.
 Ultimately, our prayer is that God would use this initiative to see more people, doing more ministry, in more places, to grow His kingdom throughout Aotearoa, New Zealand.

 The Shape of the Apprenticeship

-Ministry apprentices will generally serve in a full-time role for two years in a local church.
+Ministry apprentices will generally serve in a full-time role for two-three years in a local church.
 The key feature is an ongoing relationship with a trainer, working alongside them, learning the basics of reformed evangelical ministry.

 Each church will structure their apprenticeship to match their capacity and opportunities, but there are basic elements that would be consistent across the fellowship – developing every apprentice in their convictions, character and ministry competencies.